A person holding a child on their shoulders at sunset by a body of water, with arms outstretched.

 A man and a boy wearing helmets and sunglasses taking a selfie outdoors with trees and a blue sky in the background.

-TYRVING (pronounced “tier-ving”) is a rite of passage program for middle school youth and a parent or trusted adult — experienced at home or in small community groups.
+TYRVING (pronounced “tier-ving”) is a rite of passage experience for middle school families—shared between a youth and a parent or trusted adult, at home or in small community groups.

-From September into May, families move through a structured seasonal journey, intentionally marking the transition from childhood into adolescence before the moment passes.
+From September through May, families move through a structured seasonal journey, intentionally marking the transition from childhood into adolescence before the moment passes.

-Each week, you’ll spend meaningful time together using guided reflections, conversation prompts, and simple practices rooted in developmental science and well-being research.
+Each week, you spend meaningful time together using simple prompts, guided reflection, and conversation—rooted in developmental science and well-being research.

 Mark the shift from childhood to adolescence—together.